penumbra-zone/penumbra/docs/protocol/src/dex.md

 them to transmute one asset type to another, provably updating their private state without interacting with any other users' private state.

-This mechanism is described in more detail in the [Sealed-Bid Batch Swaps](./dex/swap.md) section.
+This mechanism is described in more detail in the [Batch Swaps](./dex/swap.md) section.

 ## Concentrated Liquidity